And now dear readers, another episode

 signals, and is especially well suited to radios that have inadequate I.F. or

-audio filtering.
-A rotary switch on the unit allows you to select a low-pass
+A rotary switch on the unit allows you to select a low-pass characteristic with

-characteristic with adjustable upper frequency roll-off, or a narrow bandpass
+adjustable upper frequency roll-off, or a narrow bandpass characteristic.
+The

-characteristic.
-The bandpass filter offers two levels of selectivity, and its
+bandpass filter offers two levels of selectivity, and its center frequency may

-upper frequency response.
-The output amplifier drives low impedance phones or a
+response.
+The output amplifier drives low impedance phones or a small

-small loudspeaker.
-Power can be supplied via either an on-board 9-V battery or
+loudspeaker.
+Power can be supplied via either an on-board 9-V battery or an

 April 15, 2011 - Elecraft BL2 HF Balun Build Highly-efficient balun can handle up to 250 watts and can handle 1:1 and